normful/portable-dotfiles/README.md

 # portable-dotfiles

-This is a minimal set of public dotfiles.
+This is a minimal set of public dotfiles that I _actually use_ (and maintain).
 Only use what you need.
 You'll probably find these files the most useful:

 - `git` [configuration file and aliases](https://github.com/normful/portable-dotfiles/blob/master/.gitconfig)
 - `bash` [aliases](https://github.com/normful/portable-dotfiles/blob/master/.bash_aliases)